VertaAI/modeldb/dockerbuild/README.md

 3. **Run MongoDB**

     ModelDB stores its data in MongoDB.

-If you have an existing MongoDB server you would like to use, you can skip this part and substitute the hostname or IP of your MongoDB server for 'mongo' in the next step.
+    *Note: If you have an existing MongoDB server you would like to use, you can skip this part and substitute the hostname or IP of your MongoDB server for `mongo` in the next step.*

+    *If you would like to host ModelDB from the same host as MongoDB, we recommend you switch to running MongoDB as a Docker container as detailed in this step or [install ModelDB without Docker](../README.md#manualsetup).
+Reaching localhost from inside of a Docker container is an advanced Docker networking topic and is especially complicated on non-Linux hosts.*

     ```bash
         # Mongo server